 By now, you should have the logs set up and a fire burning.
 However, the amount of oxygen the fire is getting will determine how quickly it will burn.
 To get something that will last all night, you’ll need to control the airflow.

-When you first add a log, you might want to open the vents.
+When you first add a log, open the vents.
 This will allow plenty of oxygen into the fire, helping the log to catch.
 It’s recommended that you leave the vents like this for around 15 minutes after you add a log.

 After you add the logs, close the vent slightly.
 Leave enough oxygen flow to help the fire continue to burn.
-By restricting the oxygen, you’ll be able to lower the burn rate.
+By restricting the oxygen, you’ll lower the burn rate.
 As a result, your wood stove will provide enough heat throughout the night.

 Repeat this process every time you add a new log to the fire.